I feel so fortunate to be living my dream. It would not have been possible

 me.
 I have an unquenchable thirst for knowledge and am always eager to learn

-more to hopefully do my part to help improve/maintain this wonderful breed.
-I
+more to hopefully do my part in helping to improve/maintain this wonderful

-spend a good amount of my time on the phone talking to those who are
+breed.
+I spend a good amount of my time on the phone talking to those who

-interested in learning about Cavaliers.
-It is my pleasure to add to the education
+are interested in learning about Cavaliers.
+It is my pleasure to add to the

 Few people in this world are lucky enough to do what they LOVE!